-Gimilarly, among the Climbing subreddits, the "main" subreddit about rock climbing (r/climbing) is welcoming to newcomers.
+'Jerk' subreddits were a common source of discussion among our participants.
+Similarly, among the Climbing subreddits, the "main" subreddit about rock climbing (r/climbing) is welcoming to newcomers.
 "People want to encourage more entrance into the sport" (C1) and so upvote posts by newcomers.
-However, newcomer posts are often repetitive pictures of people climbing in gyms or videos of famous climbers, and this annoys some experienced climbers.
+However, newcomer posts are often repetitive pictures of people climbing in gyms or videos of famous climbers and this annoys some experienced climbers.
 The "jerk" subreddit provides a backstage space where making fun of newcomers is acceptable.